 How-to: The Basics

-First of all, it’s important that you develop a routine for your canine oral care.
-This routine will help in two big ways.
+First of all, it’s important that you develop a routine for your canine oral care, which will help in two significant ways.
 First, routine helps ease a dog’s stress—if she knows what to expect, she’ll be more likely to trust you and have the patience necessary to sit through a task that’s less than pleasant for her.
 Second, routine simply makes good hygienic sense.
-You probably brush your own teeth two or three times a day to keep them shiny and white, and you stick to real food and other generally sanitary things.
+You probably brush your teeth two or three times a day to keep them shiny and white, and you stick to real food and other sanitary things.
 Dogs eat dead birds.
-Their teeth needs good, regular cleaning.
+Their teeth need good, regular cleaning.

-Brushing your dog’s teeth is really not so different from brushing your own teeth.
-Once you get him to relax, it’s very simple: scrub toothpaste onto all parts of the teeth for a few minutes, then scrub it off.
+Brushing your dog’s teeth is not so different from brushing your own teeth.
+Once you get your pup to relax, it’s very simple: scrub toothpaste onto all parts of the teeth for a few minutes, then scrub it off.
 Do this two or three times a day, just like you do with your own teeth.

 What to Use

 As long as you’re getting toothpaste on and off your dog’s teeth, you’re probably doing an acceptable job.
-There’s nothing wrong with using your fingers, and when you’re just introducing your dog to dental care, fingers are probably better for getting her used to the process.
+There’s nothing wrong with using a fingers toothbrush, and when you’re just introducing your dog to dental care, fingers are probably better for getting her used to the process.

-Once your dog is comfortable with you sticking your mint-flavored hands in its mouth, you can upgrade to a canine toothbrush.
-A canine toothbrush is specially designed for a dog’s mouth, and will reach spots and scrape off plaque that your finger simply won’t be able to reach.
+Once your dog is comfortable with you sticking your mint-flavored hands in its mouth, you can upgrade to a canine toothbrush, designed for a dog’s mouth, and which will reach spots and scrape off the plaque that your finger simply won’t be able to reach.

-For your own hygiene’s sake, you’ll want some sort of gloves to wear when brushing your dog’s teeth.
+For your own hygiene’s sake, you’ll want to wear some gloves brushing your dog’s teeth.
 (Make sure you’re aware of any allergies you or your dog might have.)
 And, of course, make sure you wash your hands with soap and warm water after completing your task.

 Make Sure Your Dog is Comfortable

 Make sure you have some treats handy to reward your dog’s good behavior.
 Dogs respond well to positive re-enforcement.
 A dog that lets you brush its teeth is a good dog.
-You should let him know his patience is appreciated.
+You should let your dog know that his patience is appreciated.